 We are honored to be able recognize and give back to Girl Talk Leaders who have given so much to their Chapters and communities, and to support them in their future endeavors.
 Thanks to our scholarship sponsors, since 2002, we have awarded over

 in scholarships to our outstanding high school Leaders!

-Girl Talk is honored to partner with Cox Enterprises to provide the Jill Campbell STEM Scholarship to one high school junior or senior Girl Talk Leader each year.
+Girl Talk is honored to partner with Cox Enterprises to provide the Jill Campbell STEAM Scholarship to one high school junior or senior Girl Talk participant each year.

 Girl Talk is a stronger organization because of Jill Campbell’s unwavering support and leadership.
 Her influence is felt at all levels.
 As a previous board of director and Board Chair, she invests her time and resources to further our mission.
 But more than this, Jill serves as a role model to our mentees and Leaders.
 She’s been a keynote speaker at many of our leadership events and inspires our attendees with her authenticity and passion for helping the next generation of leaders.
 Jill Campbell truly exemplifies our vision of empowered women supporting women.

 Cox Enterprises and Girl Talk together award one (1) applicant a $2,500 cash college scholarship to aid with her college career!